Maldicore/Admin/README.md

 wysihtml uses https://github.com/jhollingworth/bootstrap-wysihtml5 and the wysihtml5 is initialized inside /app/Plugin/Admin/webroot/js/script.js

-You can the toolbar of wysihtml5 inside script.js:
+You can change the toolbar features/buttons of wysihtml5 inside script.js:

 The defaults are:
 ```js